Fear of retirement boredom is a serious problem for many men. In fact, a number of them will delay retirement for fear of boredom.

 In the most serious cases, bored retirees may become severely depressed and may even turn to suicide.

 The problem with long stretches of retirement boredom is that it is bad for your husband’s health.

-With that said, it’s understood, that wives have the ability to influence and help their husband’s overcome retirement boredom and rediscover a passion for life.
+With that said, it’s understood, that wives can influence and help their husbands overcome retirement boredom and rediscover a passion for life.

 But first, it’s important to realize that boredom occurs when there’s substantial arousal or energy in one’s environment.

-The bored individual wants to engage themselves in satisfying activity, but is unable to focus their attention in order to do so.
+The bored individual wants to engage themselves in satisfying activity but is unable to focus their attention to do so.

-That’s why offering suggestions like, “you should volunteer, exercise, or take up a hobby” don’t work.
+That’s why offering suggestions like, “you should volunteer, exercise, or take up a hobby” doesn’t work.

 - Give him support if he is afraid to retire.
 Offer encouragement.
 There’s more to life than material wealth.